MisterSchmitz/bike-share-routes/README.md

 JavaScript
 HTML, CSS
 Google Maps API
-Live station data pulled from NABSA ([specs](https://github.com/NABSA/gbfs))
+Live station data pulled from the North American Bike Share Association ([specs](https://github.com/NABSA/gbfs))

 ### The Inspiration
 I was living in Boulder, CO, which uses the B-Cycle bikeshare system.
 At the time, the B-Cycle app could not deliver on a simple request: how can I get from point A to B using their system?
 The app required me to know which B-Cycle stations were nearest to my start and end points.
 Google Maps doesn't include bikeshare stations in their biking or transit directions, so there wasn't a seamless way for me to find directions.

 I decided to see if I could build something myself.
 It turns out that I could, and it was a super fun project.
-It may not be the prettiest app, and the code could definitely benefit from some refactoring, but I delivered on what I set to achieve, and then some.
+It may not be the prettiest app, and the code could definitely benefit from some refactoring, but I delivered on what I set to achieve, fighting through some challenges and learning a ton throughout the process.

 ### What I learned
 - Client-side web development with JavaScript